Physician Assistant Program Policies

 Complete payment of all tuition, program fees, university fees and library charges

 Harassment: Ohio University is committed to a campus and community climate that is welcoming, respectful and safe.
 You are entitled to be free of discrimination and harassment and should not be subjected to such behaviors by students, faculty members or staff.
-For additional information, please consult the OU Student Handbook and the OU Harassment Policy at: http://www.ohio.edu/harassment/.
+For additional information, please consult the OHIO Student Handbook and the OHIO Harassment Policy at: http://www.ohio.edu/harassment/.

 Insurance: Ohio University requires all students to have health insurance.
 It is assumed that all students will have health insurance prior to matriculation as required by the Affordable Care Act.
 Students wishing to purchase their health insurance can do so through Ohio University.